 A string designating the intended target of the TerminologyCode in a given language and context.
-This is strictly informative and is not part of the part of the identity of a TerminologyCode as it may change as data moves through different languages or contexts.
+This is strictly informative and not part of the identity of a TerminologyCode as it may change as data moves through different languages or contexts.

 <Stereotype> DataBinding